Chessel Bay Local Nature Reserve

-If your child goes to Bitterne Manor Primary School take them to the viewing platform opposite the school entrance & show them the swans, ducks and egrets in the Bay - but please do not feed the birds.
-Few urban schools have such a valuable resource opposite their school entrance.
+If your child goes to Bitterne Manor Primary School take them to the viewing platform opposite the school entrance & show them the swans, ducks and egrets in the Bay.
+Please do not feed the birds bread.

 Friends of Chessel Bay

-The 'Friends' group is an informal collection of people who get together to care and protect the Bay, usually by helping with litter picks in conjunction with City Council ecologists.
+The 'Friends' are an informal collection of people who get together to care and protect the Bay, usually by helping with litter picks in conjunction with City Council ecologists.
 Please note that if you come to help, parking is limited and their are no toilets on site.
-Recently, Friends of Chessel Bay have teamed up with Surfers Against Sewage S.A.S. who have conducted citizen science surveys and helped clean up the Bay - see links.
-Please watch this website, local media and notice boards for further news.
+Surfers Against Sewage have joined in, conducting citizen science surveys and helping clean up the Bay - see links above.

 Books, further reading & electronic resourcesSouthampton Schools Conservation Corps(1987) Southampton Natural History Guide ** Southampton Corporation (1992) Nature Conservation Strategy for SouthamptonSouthampton Wildlife Link (1993) A report on the Natural History of Chessel Bay Local Nature Reserve*